DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Visit [Get information about schools](https://www.get-information-schools.service.gov.uk/) to check the type and age range of the school where you’ll be teaching.
 You can also find out about the [different types of schools in England](https://www.gov.uk/types-of-school).

-### Type of visa
+### 2. Type of visa

-2) You must come to England on one of the visas listed here.
+You must come to England on one of the visas listed here.

-For the following visas, you must have applied for your visa from outside the UK:

 For the following visas, you must have applied for your visa from outside the UK:

 * [Skilled worker visa](https://www.gov.uk/skilled-worker-visa)